Bio

 Professional Bio

-Amy Brainer is an Associate Professor of Women’s & Gender Studies and Director of LGBTQ+ Studies at the University of Michigan-Dearborn.
+Amy Brainer is Associate Professor of Women’s & Gender Studies and Director of LGBTQ+ Studies at the University of Michigan-Dearborn.
 Her first book, Queer Kinship and Family Change in Taiwan, was awarded the Ruth Benedict book prize in queer anthropology.
-She is currently writing about LGBTQ+ marriage based immigration to the United States.
+She is currently studying LGBTQ+ marriage migration to the United States.
+A third project explores the loss of a friend due to a friend breakup or death.
 See her recent publications and works in progress here.
+At UM-Dearborn, Dr. Brainer is the faculty advisor to Pride and teaches courses on LGBTQ+ Religious Experience, Family Diversity and Power, and other topics.
+She is the Co-Chair of the Association for Queer Anthropology.

 Photo by the original Hotline office in 2012 and in my home office in 2024.